 Charles D. Vollmer, “Chuck”

 Mr. Vollmer is the author and founder of Jobenomics, which deals with the economics of business and job creation.
 Jobenomics’ principal focus is on citizens at the base of America’s socioeconomic pyramid with special emphasis on minorities, women, youth, veterans and other hopefuls who want to develop a skill, career and start a business.
-The Jobenomics National Grassroots Movement’s goal is to help facilitate the creation of 20 million net new U.S. jobs within over the next ten years.
-The Movement has an estimated following of over 20 million people via media, website, blog, and lectures.
-In 2017, Jobenomics’ website received over 350,000 page views with the majority the viewers spending a half hour or more online, not counting time spent reviewing hundreds of thousands of downloads of Jobenomics nine books and research.
+The Jobenomics National Grassroots Movement has reached an estimated audience of 30 million people via media, website, blog, and lectures.
+In 2017, Jobenomics’ website received over 350,000 page views with the majority the viewers spending a half hour or more online, not counting time spent reviewing hundreds of thousands of downloads of Jobenomics ten e-books and special reports.
+In 2018, Jobenomics America TV began airing on Apple TV, Amazon Fire, Roku, and Dish TV’s new America’s Voices News Network.
 Today, Jobenomics has garnished wide-spread support for its economic, urban renewal, small business, and workforce development efforts.
-A dozen U.S. communities have started Jobenomics initiatives led by local community leaders.
+Two dozen U.S. communities started Jobenomics initiatives led by local community leaders.

 Mr. Vollmer is the CEO of eCyclingUSA, which is part of Jobenomics Urban Mining to reclaim high-value materials from electronic waste items and use the proceeds to finance highly-scalable startup businesses.
 He is the Vice Chairman of ACTS Freedom Farms Advisory Board, an organization dedicated to producing 25,000 veteran-owned U.S. micro-farms employing 100,000 people in the next five years.
 As a Board Member of Emerald-Planet, he is helping to identify the 1,000 best practices for green business and job creation.
-Jobenomics is a strategic partner with The Hope Collection, a non-profit organization that supplies training and financial resources to support projects that provide “substantial and sustainable social and economic growth.”
+Jobenomics is a strategic partner with the Institute for Sustainable Development, a non-profit organization that promotes community resilience and disaster recovery, and long-term community transformation based on sustainable development principles.

 In 1996 to present, Mr. Vollmer founded VII Inc., a strategic planning, systems engineering, and investment capital firm, specializing in government and business initiatives.
 VII’s clients include major domestic and international government agencies and corporations.
 Mr. Vollmer regularly works with U.S. Congress, Department of Defense and government officials.
 He authored the US Air Force’s VECTORS and Global Information Operations efforts, the National Guard’s VANGUARD campaign, and the Rapid Dominance and Shock & Awe concepts.
 Corporations include numerous Fortune 50 companies.
 He also helps innovators and entrepreneurs start small businesses.
 VII Enterprise Solutions designed and maintained data networks for 20 U.S. Passport Agency data centers.